Chemin de fer de Petite Ceinture: Decline

 Construction of what would become the Paris Métro had been underway since 1898: the Ceinture had created a junction in 1899 with the 'Est/Ouest' metro line company ateliers near the porte de Vincennes, and used it to deliver rolling stock to Paris's first metro line, the 'Porte Maillot–Porte de Vincennes' line that was inaugurated on 19 July 1900.
-The Ceinture Syndicate was already preparing to meet future competition through lowering passenger ticket prices and increasing the tempo of their trains during rush-hour periods.
+The Ceinture Syndicate was already preparing to meet future competition through lowering passenger ticket prices and increasing the frequency of their trains during rush-hour periods.
 The Ouest company, perhaps already predicting the inevitable, withdrew its engines and cars from Ceinture circulation after its 'Boulainvilliers' service began from 1901; the Ceinture Syndicate replaced these with material of its own and adjusted its train schedules to fill in the slack: fifteen new passenger-train engines, Nord 230Ts, arriving between 1902 and 1903, reduced the time it took for a full-circle trip by ten minutes.

 Contrary to these measures, the Ceinture Syndicate reversed its stance on freight traffic, and returned to its pre-Exposition Petite Ceinture freight itineraries in 1902.
 One year later, they compensated the Ceinture Rive Gauche's freight insufficiency with the opening of a new freight-yard that had been in the works since 1879, 'Paris-Gobelins', in 1903.
 Just to the west of there the same year, the Ceinture opened a 'Paris-Brancion' livestock station below the still-expanding 'Vaugirard' slaughterhouses, and the Charonne-Marchandises freight-station expanded in 1904.

 The number of passengers had already begun to drop by then, with a 4.55% drop between 1902 and 1903.
 The Ceinture reduced its minimum train cadence from six an hour in each direction to four from 1 April that year, and the North company stopped its Nord-Nord circular service between 1907 and 1908, replacing its access to the Nord main station through a 'shuttle' service between it and La Chapelle-Saint-Denis).
-The Ceinture syndicate, most likely because of its 1907-1908 loss of 3 million passengers (from 28 million), refused to fill the void, and instead reorganised its then Ceinture-Syndicate-only Courcelles-Ceinture/Courcelles-Ceinture passenger service to two trains an hour in evenings, three an hour in 'daytime' periods, and six an hour during rush-hour periods.
+The Ceinture syndicate, most likely because of its 1907–1908 loss of 3 million passengers (from 28 million), refused to fill the void, and instead reorganised its then Ceinture-Syndicate-only Courcelles-Ceinture/Courcelles-Ceinture passenger service to two trains an hour in evenings, three an hour in 'daytime' periods, and six an hour during rush-hour periods.